onx001/tp/docs/team/triciabk.md

 ### Documentation:
 #### User Guide:
-Added documentation for the features storage and command features (Exit, Help, Restart, Rules, Show)
+Added documentation for the features storage and command features (Exit, Help, Restart, Rules, Show) Implemented command summary and expected outputs of commands.

 #### Developer Guide:
 - Added implementation details of the storage feature.